spy16/spy16/README.md

 ### Hi there 👋

 I am Shivaprasad Bhat.
-A self-taught Software Engineer (Since 2016) from India.
+A Software Engineer (Since 2016) from India.

 -  ♥️ I love building interesting things.
 They may not always be useful or unique 😁.
 Feel free to checkout my repositories.
 - 👨‍💻 I use *Go/Clojure/Python* and *Svelte* (for front-end).